-5. Offer a birthday reward
+13. Offer a birthday reward

 If you want to get a little creative, you can offer your rewards in the form of experiences.
 If you’re a wine store, reward loyal customers with a tasting.
 If you’re a boutique owner, provide your customer with a personalized wardrobe consultation.

 The best part about rewarding customers with an experience is that it will get them back into your store.
 Who knows, they might even spend a little more money thanks to that free sample or consultation you just provided.
 Remember to add an expiration date to create a sense of urgency.
 Within one or two months of their birthday is typical.

 14. Share customer photos on social media

 Most people use some form of social media.
 Encourage customers to post about your business or products on their social channels for a chance to be featured on yours.
 You can regram, retweet and repost your favorite customer posts to show them your appreciation.

-10. Text your customers
+15. Text your customers

 91% of consumers are interested in signing up for texts from stores.
 Text your customers to congratulate them and let them know you have a little reward waiting for them at the store, in the mail or sitting in their inbox.
 With Lightspeed Loyalty, you can create customized SMS campaigns to send special offers and product suggestions to your customers.

-11. Create a thank you video
+16. Create a thank you video

-14. Give out bad weather appreciation rewards
+17. Give out bad weather appreciation rewards

-16. Create an unboxing moment
+18. Create an unboxing moment